top of page

 The cast and crew of Lynyrd Skynyrd's "Free Bird" music video.

-“Free Bird” isn’t just a song.
-It’s a moment frozen in American culture — a song that’s played in cars, on porches, at funerals, at graduations.
-To be trusted with its first official video is an honor Chronicle Cinema didn’t take lightly.
+“Free Bird” transcends mere music.
+It captures moments in American culture—playing in cars, on porches, at funerals, and graduations.
+Being trusted to create its first official video is a profound honor for Chronicle Cinema.

-“We weren’t trying to modernize it,” Marc said.
-“We were trying to honor it — and make something worthy of what it already meant to so many people.”
-Zach agreed:
+“We weren’t aiming to modernize it,” Marc stated.
+“We sought to honor it — and create something deserving of its significance to so many.”

-Chronicle Cinema is proud to bring cinematic storytelling to life — whether it’s for legendary rock bands, global brands, or the next great idea waiting to be told.
+Chronicle Cinema proudly brings cinematic storytelling to life—whether for legendary rock bands or the next big idea waiting to be told.

 Directed by - Max Moore